Truzor MM Documentation

 Supported coins

-Truzor MM currently supports the two most common settlement coins for Discord deals.
-More are on the roadmap.
+Truzor MM currently supports two settlement coins live, with multi-chain stablecoins next on the roadmap.

 Confirmation requirements